 You play a vital role in your child's education and we try to maintain a very open communication with you.
 We welcome parents to come and share culture, talents, or help on outings.
 As a parent you are automatically a member of our parent/teacher association charity known as Friends of Rainbow (F.o.R).
 Each class has a parent representative to help inform you of current events and future plans and parents are given regular updates.

-Our Principal Office is: 13 Woodchurch Rd, London, NW6 3PL
+Our Principal Office is: 125 Salusbury Road, London, NW6 6RG

 Our Principal contact telephone number (both in and out of term time) is: 020 7328 8986

-To contract the Proprietor: John Madden or Head of Nurseries : Maggy Miller.
+To contact the Proprietor: John Madden or Head of Nurseries : Maggy Miller.
 Please call or write to the school address on the contacts page.